eegli/spotify-auth-token/readme.md

 ### Options

-The options and defaults are the same as for the CLI:
+The options and defaults are the same as for the CLI plus `noEmit`.
+If `noEmit` is set to `true`, the token will be returned from the auth function instead of saved to the file system.

 ```ts
 type Options = {